Department of Information and Communication Sciences

 Educational Objectives and Policies

-To pursue the study of information in human, communicational, social, and mathematical contexts from foundations in information science, computer engineering, mathematics, and biology, and thereby cultivate a capacity for integrated and specialized analysis, synthesis, and application of information employing interdisciplinary approaches.
+To pursue the study of information science connected to human, communication, society and mathematics leveraging information theory, computer engineering, mathematics and biology as basic knowledge, and thereby cultivate a capacity for integrated and specialized analysis, synthesis and application of information employing interdisciplinary approaches.

 To produce graduates capable of comprehending and accumulating information, knowledge and ideas developed by humans and society, and of advancing them through application to information technology contexts, in order to contribute to the creation of information structures, systems, and new information technologies that are useful to humans and society.